-You can see glaring difference between the amount of information provided.
-Omega XL® offers very little to support their claims and don't bother to list mg for each type of Omega 3.
-In fact, 2 soft gels of the Nordic Naturals provides 1280 mg of omega 3s, while the same dose of Omega XL® only provides 300 mg of their proprietary blend.
+You can see a glaring difference between the amount of information provided.
+Omega XL® offers very little to support their claims and doesn’t bother to list mg for each type of Omega 3.
+In fact, 2 soft gels of the Nordic Naturals provide 1280 mg of omega 3s, while the same dose of Omega XL® only provides 300 mg of their proprietary blend.

 The differentiating factor for Omega XL® is the mussel oil, but research does not indicate that mussel oil is better than other types of marine animal oil.